startupcommando/angular-local-json-generator/README.md

 ## Getting Started

+The module can generate array of values and objects.
+It allows unlimited depth of nesting.

+The module has 3 methods:

+* setConfig - sets a configuration object
+* setDataModel - defines the data structure: the required fields and their data types
+* generateData - obvious

 After installing it, make sure to register it in the angular app.
 ```javascript
 	var app = angular.module('myApp', ['angular-local-json-generator']);